Clause 17.6: military leave

 17.6.7 During a period of Military Leave Top up Pay, an employee will continue to accrue sick leave, recreation and extended leave entitlements, and Departments are to continue to make superannuation contributions at the normal rate.

-17.6.8 At the expiration of military leave, the employee shall furnish to the principal a certificate of attendance signed by the commanding officer or other responsible officer.
+17.6.8 At the expiration of military leave, the employee must furnish to the principal a certificate of attendance signed by the commanding officer or other responsible officer.